Georgy5/quote-editor/README.md

  \_Steps to execute the app locally_

-> Run `bin/rails s` in the console in the working directory
+> Run `bin/rails server` in the console in the working directory

 ## Running tests